Free Things to Do in Barcelona

-What if we tell you that you can explore the historical cobblestone streets, incredible museums in Barcelona where you can get free entry, and beautiful beaches – all without burning a hole in your pocket.
-That’s the magic of Barcelona City!
+What if we tell you that you can explore the historical cobblestone streets, incredible museums where you can get free entry, and beautiful beaches — all without burning a hole in your pocket.
+That's the magic of Barcelona!
 This beautiful city is not just a feast for the eyes but also for your wallet.
-From the world-famous works of Gaudí to the lively buzz of local markets, Barcelona offers a treasure trove of experiences; cheap things to see and do, that won’t cost you a cent!
+From the world-famous works of Gaudí to the lively buzz of local markets, Barcelona offers a treasure trove of experiences that won't cost you a cent!

 Barcelona opens its cultural treasures to all, especially on the first Sunday of each month.
-Some of Barcelona’s museums offer free entrance on Sundays, inviting you to witness the art without a worry about the admission fees.
-Here is a list of free museums in Barcelona:
+Some of Barcelona's museums offer free entrance on Sundays, inviting you to witness the art without worrying about admission fees.

 City History Museum (MUHBA)

-Get ready to time-travel through Barcelona’s story at MUHBA, right at the edge Gothic Quarter.
-It’s like a treasure chest of tales, unveiling the journey from the ancient Barcino to the lively city we know today.
-And guess what?
-Visit every Sunday from 3 pm to 8 pm and you will get free entrance on the first Sunday of the month, inviting you to stroll through the centuries, feel the vibes, and connect with the roots of Barcelona.
+Get ready to time-travel through Barcelona's story at MUHBA, right at the edge of the Gothic Quarter.
+It's like a treasure chest of tales, unveiling the journey from the ancient Barcino to the lively city we know today.
+Visit every Sunday from 3 pm to 8 pm and get free entrance on the first Sunday of the month.

 Natural History Museum (Museu Blau)

 Housed within the iconic Forum Building, the Museu Blau is a captivating journey into the wonders of the natural world.
-“Planet Life,” a permanent exhibition that reveals the intricate relationship between humanity and the Earth.
-From stuffed animals to interactive screens and fossils, this dark atmospheric space comes alive with discovery, a perfect spot for families coming to Barcelona with kids.
-Enjoy completely free on the first Sunday of every month, offering a unique exploration of our planet on your visit to Barcelona!
+"Planet Life," a permanent exhibition, reveals the intricate relationship between humanity and the Earth.
+Enjoy completely free entry on the first Sunday of every month — a perfect spot for families visiting Barcelona with kids.

 Frederic Marès Museum

-The Frederic Marès Museum is present inside the historic confines of the Royal Palace in Barcelona and reveals the extraordinary legacy of Frederic Marès, a sculptor, artist, and avid collector.
-Explore this beautiful museum for a free tour on the first Sunday of each month (from 11:00 a.m. to 8:00 p.m.).
-Let the art and artifacts unfold the fascinating story of Marès’ lifelong passion and his generous gift to the city.
+The Frederic Marès Museum is present inside the historic confines of the Royal Palace and reveals the extraordinary legacy of Frederic Marès, a sculptor, artist, and avid collector.
+Explore for free on the first Sunday of each month (from 11:00 a.m. to 8:00 p.m.).

 Centre de Cultura Contemporània de Barcelona (CCCB)

-At the core of Barcelona’s cultural scene, you will find the CCCB, an artistic and dynamic hub offering a diverse array of experiences for all tastes.
-Whether you’re drawn to captivating art installations, engaging round table discussions, family-friendly free activities, cinematic adventures, or interactive exhibitions, the CCCB has something to pique your interest.
+At the core of Barcelona's cultural scene, you will find the CCCB, an artistic and dynamic hub offering a diverse array of experiences.
+Whether you're drawn to captivating art installations, engaging round table discussions, or interactive exhibitions, the CCCB has something for every taste.
 The entrance is free every Sunday from 3 pm to 8 pm, with limited capacity and pre-booked tickets.

 Maritime Museum

-Step into the past at the Maritime Museum, once Barcelona’s Royal Shipyard.
+Step into the past at the Maritime Museum, once Barcelona's Royal Shipyard.
 Marvel at the Gothic architecture dating back to the 13th century with an impressive vaulted ceiling and vast chambers.
-Explore the evolution of shipbuilding and navigation for free on Sundays after 3:00 p.m. and witness the history of Barcelona come to life.
+Explore free on Sundays after 3:00 p.m.

 Design Museum (HUB)

-In Barcelona’s tech district, the Design Museum (HUB) offers a modern exploration of design in our everyday lives.
-From fashion to furniture, advertising to graphic art, and textiles, it’s a journey into aesthetics.
-Every day on the first Sunday from 3 p.m. to 8 p.m. grant you free access to a world where design meets innovation.
+In Barcelona's tech district, the Design Museum (HUB) offers a modern exploration of design in our everyday lives.
+From fashion to furniture, advertising to graphic art and textiles, it's a journey into aesthetics.
+Every first Sunday from 3 p.m. to 8 p.m. grants you free access.

 Catalonia's National Art Museum (MNAC)

-Set against the Montjuic mountain, MNAC captures a century of Catalan art.
-With a permanent exhibition spanning the Middle Ages and temporary showcases on artists like Gaudí, it’s a visual feast.
-Enjoy free entrance on Saturdays from 3.00 p.m. onwards, every Sunday of the month, and special dates like September 11th and 24th, and May 18th, the International Day of Museums.
+Set against the Montjuïc mountain, MNAC captures a century of Catalan art.
+Enjoy free entrance on Saturdays from 3.00 p.m. onwards, every Sunday of the month, and on special dates like September 11th and 24th, and May 18th (International Day of Museums).

 Picasso Museum

 Nestled in the medieval side of Barcelona, the Picasso Museum pays homage to the artistic genius of Picasso.
-Housing around 4,000 works, it’s a testament to Picasso’s lifelong love affair with the city.
-Admission is free in Barcelona on the first Sunday of the month, so you can take a free walking tour in the footsteps of the master!
+Housing around 4,000 works, it's a testament to Picasso's lifelong love affair with the city.
+Admission is free on the first Sunday of the month.

 Exploring Modernist Architecture

-Picture a grand avenue created for Barcelona’s bourgeoisie, adorned with trees, upscale boutiques, and architectural wonders – that’s Passeig de Gracia.
-This boulevard, stretching from Plaça Catalunya to the northern edge of Eixample, is like Barcelona’s artistic runway, showcasing the city’s Modernist charm.
+Picture a grand avenue created for Barcelona's bourgeoisie, adorned with trees, upscale boutiques, and architectural wonders — that's Passeig de Gràcia.
+This boulevard, stretching from Plaça Catalunya to the northern edge of Eixample, is like Barcelona's artistic runway, showcasing the city's Modernist charm.
+Here you'll find the whimsical Casa Batlló and the curvy Casa Milà (La Pedrera).
+Take a walk and soak in the vibes of Modernist masterpieces — no ticket required.

 La Rambla

-Take a break from the hustle in Barcelona and walk to Ciutadella Park and Park Güell.
+Take a break and walk to Ciutadella Park and Park Güell.
 Ciutadella Park is a vast green space with a lovely lake, a historical Cascada fountain, and the iconic Mammoth statue.
-You can even enjoy a romantic rowboat adventure on the lake.
-On the other hand, Park Güell, designed by Gaudí, is a colorful wonderland featuring mosaic art and stunning views of the city.
-Don’t miss a snapshot with the famous “El Drac” salamander.
-Both parks are one of the top free things in Barcelona, blending nature, art, and a touch of history for a perfect Sunday outing in Barcelona.
+On the other hand, Park Güell, designed by Gaudí, is a colourful wonderland featuring mosaic art and stunning views of the city — don't miss a snapshot with the famous "El Drac" salamander.

 Exploring the Gothic Quarter

-Step into the pages of history as you explore the Gothic Quarter in Barcelona, a neighborhood steeped in over 2,000 years of captivating stories and undeniable charm.
-Here are some of the places you can see in Barcelona for free at the Quarter:
+Step into the pages of history as you explore the Gothic Quarter, a neighbourhood steeped in over 2,000 years of captivating stories and undeniable charm.

 Plaça Sant Jaume (City Hall)

-Start your journey in this Quarter at Plaça Sant Jaume, a place where Barcelona’s history comes alive.
-The impressive City Hall stands tall, not just as a government building, but as a storyteller on your tour of Barcelona.
-This bustling square is a vibrant spot where the city’s heartbeat can be felt.
-Soak in the history, enjoy the buzz, and let the district’s charm unfold right from the beginning.
+Start your journey at Plaça Sant Jaume, a place where Barcelona's history comes alive.
+The impressive City Hall stands tall, not just as a government building, but as a storyteller of the city.
+This bustling square is a vibrant spot where the city's heartbeat can be felt.

 Jewish Quarter and Old Synagogue

-Did you know that Barcelona’s Gothic Quarter harbors a secret Roman temple?
-The Temple d’August, though invisible from street view, quietly exists behind the cathedral, waiting to be discovered.
-Open most days until 8 p.m., it’s an underrated spot hidden away from tourists that is also free to visit.
-Step inside to unravel the story of Barcelona’s beginnings as a Roman colony.
-Learn how the city got its name and immerse yourself in the ancient history preserved within the walls of the Temple d’August.
+Did you know that Barcelona's Gothic Quarter harbours a secret Roman temple?
+The Temple d'August, though invisible from street view, quietly exists behind the cathedral, waiting to be discovered.
+Open most days until 8 p.m., it's an underrated spot that is also free to visit.
+Step inside to unravel the story of Barcelona's beginnings as a Roman colony.

 Visit the Gothic Cathedral